 “I dreamed I was transported to a sort of temple—dark, immense and silent.
 I was drawn by an irresistible curiosity towards an altar of ancient design which was the sole lighted object in this solitary and mysterious spot.
 An inexpressable emotion warned me that I was about to witness something unheard of….”2

-But get this: Saint-Denys’ work Les Rêves et les Moyens de les Diriger (which translates as Dreams and the Ways to Direct Them) has never been fully translated into English.
-The quote used above from Saint-Deny’s dream is from an attempt made back in 1982, which resulted in a very incomplete translation, which sadly lost the spirit of the original text.
+But get this: Saint-Denys’ work Les Rêves et les Moyens de les Diriger (which translates as Dreams and the Ways to Direct Them) has never been fully translated into English until a few years ago.
+(The quote used above from Saint-Deny’s dream is from an attempt made back in 1982, which resulted in a very incomplete translation, which sadly lost the spirit of the original text.)

 1 LaBerge, Stephen.
 1985.
 Lucid Dreaming.
 New York: Tarcher.

 2 Hunt, Harry.
 1989.
 Multiplicity of Dreams.
 New Haven: Yale Press, p.
 78.

 First Image: Wanderer Above the Sea of Fog, by Caspar David Friedrich, 1818.
 Hamburg, Germany